Sahilvishwa2108/office_management_system/README.md

    ```

 3. **Set up environment variables**
-   Create a `.env` file with the used variables:
+   Create a `.env` file with the required variables

 4. **Initialize the database**
    ```bash